BalmungSan/bookstore/README.md

 	$ mysql_secure_installation //set the root password and answer yes to all questions

 ### Firewall and selinux
 The simplest way to avoid connection problems is to disable the firewall and selinux, if you don't care about this the following commands will do the trick.
-If security is a major concern for you then its up to you to configure these services.
+If security is a major concern for you then it's up to you to configure those services.

 	$ systemctl stop firewalld
 	$ systemctl disable firewalld